neeraja-dev32/Contact-Book/README.md

 # Contact-Book
-Designed and developed a command-line based Contact Book application using Python, enabling efficient management of personal contact information through file handling.
+Designed and developed a command-line based Contact Book application using Python, enabling efficient management of personal contact information with persistent file storage.

 ## Key Features
 - Add new contacts with name and phone number
+- Store contact details permanently using file handling
 - Display all saved contacts in a structured format
 - Search contacts instantly using name-based lookup
 - Delete existing contacts with proper validation